The Perfumer’s Raw Materials: The Complete Guide

 Spices

 There are two categories of spices: fresh and warm.
-The fresh spices act more as top notes and the warm spices as heart and base notes.
+Fresh spices act more in top notes, and warm spices in heart and base notes (cf. Heart notes and base notes).

 Woods

-Woods are part of the vegetable raw materials used in the perfume compositions.
-In perfumery, woods are, in fact, the bark of trees, moss or resin.
-Many different woods can be used in perfumes, among which:
+Woods are part of the vegetable raw materials used in the composition of perfumes.
+In perfumery, woods are actually the bark of trees, or their moss or resin.
+Many different woods can be used in perfumes, including:

 - Sandalwood